MrEliptik/SnakeGen/ressources/article/notes_victor.md

 ##### Cones of sight / Fruit presence

-To give our agent a more "realistic view", we wanted to add some kind of "continous" vision of the world.
+To give our agent a more "realistic view", we wanted to add some kind of "continuous" vision of the world.
 We added what we call "cones of sight" which are basically 4 cones.
 The inputs are simply the area of each cones.

 On the same principle, 4 more inputs will have the fruit presence in the 4 previously defined cones.
-By having 4 separate inputs for the fruit presence we give the agent the ability to prioritze what is important for him.
+By having 4 separate inputs for the fruit presence we give the agent the ability to prioritize what is important for him.
 The cones of sight could be used to determine the best path (where there are more space to move) while the fruit presence input give the agent a general direction towards the goal.

 ##### Outputs